Food and Beverage Business Insurance

 Workers’ compensation insurance covers medical costs and lost wages for work-related injuries and illnesses.
 This policy is required in almost every state for businesses that have employees.

-Protect your chefs, servers, bartenders, and caterers
+Workers' compensation protects your cooks, servers, bartenders, and cleaners

 In a busy kitchen, cuts and burns are almost inevitable.
-An injury at a restaurant, bakery, or food truck can lead to an expensive hospital bill and time off work, which can mean huge financial losses.
+An injury at a restaurant, bakery, or food truck can lead to an expensive hospital bill and time off work, which can mean tremendous financial losses.

 Workers' compensation can help pay for an injured employee's: